Clackamas Town Center shooting: Shooting

 Standing in a large atrium, Roberts first opened fire at the mall's food court that was across from him at his left.
 The first person shot was 54-year-old shopper Cindy Ann Yuille, a hospice nurse and mother of two who was shot in the back; she died despite efforts of bystanders to treat her wound.
 Fifteen-year-old Kristina Shevchenko, who was walking through the mall with her friend to reach the Town Center MAX station, was the second person to be shot; she received a bullet to the chest, but she survived and made it out of the mall, where she was treated for her gunshot wound.
-The final victim was 45-year-old father-of-two and youth sports coach Steven Forsyth, who was sitting by a rented kiosk and talking with his father on his cell phone when he was shot in the head and killed.
+The final victim was 45-year-old youth sports coach Steven Forsyth, the father of future NFL player Alex Forsyth, who was sitting by a rented kiosk and talking to his father on his cell phone when he was shot in the head and killed.

 At this point, hundreds of people fled the mall after hearing the gunshots, but many remained inside and dashed to cover.
 Roberts headed further toward the food court, firing at 16-year-old employee Alina Pavlenko, who was over 100 feet away, but missed.
 He also dropped three other magazines in his possession.
 He then turned back and headed toward a JCPenney store.
 He attempted to reload the AR-15 at that point, but was unable to do so, the weapon having apparently jammed.
 During that time, Nick Meli, a concealed carry permit holder, drew his Glock 22, claimed to have taken aim at Roberts, but did not fire since there was a bystander behind Roberts.
 Meli claims that Roberts saw him and that this may have contributed to Roberts' decision to commit suicide.